Our Proclamation of Values

 How LISTEN Began

 Years later, there are several rotating core members who contribute to LISTEN’s organisation, activism, mentoring, ideology, events, publishing, scouting for contributors, archiving presentation and more.
-This dynamic team is committed to bringing a feminist perspective and critical thinking into music in Australia, and allowing the conversation to grow and change however it needs to.
+This dynamic team is committed to bringing a justice-oriented perspective and critical thinking into music in Australia, and allowing the conversation to grow and change however it needs to.